-Having prepared my breakfast the night before makes for stress-free mornings.
-Soaking oats softens them, making them digestible and there’s no cooking required.
+- Having prepared breakfast the night before makes for stress-free mornings.

-- 1/2 cup rolled oats, certified gluten-free, if necessary
+- rolled oats, (old-fashioned oats) certified gluten-free, if necessary

-- 1/2 cup Greek yogurt or milk kefir
+- Greek yogurt or milk kefir, or use vegan yogurt

-- 1/2 cup milk of your choice, dairy or plant-based
+- milk of your choice, dairy or plant-based

 - fresh strawberries for garnish